-The Company recorded catastrophe losses net of reinsurance of approximately \$53 million, \$67 million, and \$79 million in 2019, 2018, and 2017, respectively.
-Catastrophe losses due to events that occurred in 2019 totaled approximately \$57 million, with no reinsurance benefits used for these losses, resulting primarily from wildfires and winter storms in California, a hurricane in Texas, and tornadoes and wind and hail storms in the Midwest.
-These losses were partially offset by favorable development of approximately \$4 million on prior years' catastrophe losses, primarily from reductions in the Company's retained portion of losses on the Camp and Woolsey Fires in California under the Company's catastrophe reinsurance treaty, after accounting for the assignment of subrogation rights that occurred in the first quarter of 2019 and the re-estimation of reserves as part of normal reserving procedures.
+The Company recorded catastrophe losses net of reinsurance of approximately \$64 million, \$53 million, and \$67 million in 2020, 2019, and 2018, respectively.
+Catastrophe losses due to events that occurred in 2020 totaled approximately \$69 million, with no reinsurance benefits used for these losses, resulting primarily from wildfires and windstorms in California and extreme weather events outside of California.
+These losses were partially offset by favorable development of approximately \$5 million on prior years' catastrophe losses.
+Catastrophe losses before reinsurance benefits totaled approximately \$57 million in 2019, primarily resulting from wildfires and winter storms in California, a hurricane in Texas, and tornadoes and wind and hail storms in the Midwest.
+These losses were partially offset by favorable development of approximately \$4 million on prior years' catastrophe losses.
 Catastrophe losses before reinsurance benefits totaled approximately \$289 million in 2018, primarily resulting from wildfires in Northern and Southern California and weather-related catastrophes across several states.
-Catastrophe losses before reinsurance benefits totaled approximately \$168 million in 2017, resulting primarily from wildfires in Northern and Southern California, severe rainstorms in California, and the impact of hurricanes in Texas, Florida and Georgia.